Fuzzy-Felt

 Fuzzy-Felt is a simple fabric toy intended for young children, first sold in 1950.
 The toys consist of a flocked backing board onto which a number of felt shapes are placed to create different pictures.
 Felt pieces can be simple silhouettes or more detailed printed shapes.
 For a farmyard scene, for example, auxiliary pieces would typically be cows, sheep, chickens, horses, cats, dogs, a farmer, and a tractor.
-Other scenes might include hospital, pets, vehicles.
+Other scenes might include hospitals, pets, and vehicles.
 Fuzzy-Felt is for children over the age of three years, as the pieces may present a choking hazard.